We're open Monday to Friday from 10am - 4:30pm and EVERY Saturday from 12pm-4pm. Free admission.

 Nicholl Collection

-After the Second World War, Helen settled in Belfast where she worked as a choreographer and her experiences are recorded in her autobiography, A Time to Speak.
+After surviving the Second World War, Helen settled in Belfast where she worked as a choreographer and her experiences are recorded in her autobiography, A Time to Speak.

 Nicholl knew Helen personally and has undertook her journey from Terezin to Auschwitz and has produced a number of exhibitions dedicated to her including, My Name is Might Have Been at the Northern Ireland War Memorial in 2017.